-During the period retirement benefits where accruing to one director (2020: one director) in respect of a defined contribution pension scheme.
+During the period retirement benefits where accruing to one director (2021: one director) in respect of a defined contribution pension scheme.

 Moto operates a Management Incentive Plan, with 'B1', 'B2', 'C', and preference shares in Everest UK Topco Limited being sold to key management in March 2016.
-These shares will be acquired from management by the parent companies (USS Way LP and Project Lane Holdings Jersey Limited) in 2021 at a value as at 31 December 2021, calculated to reward management should certain yield and equity return hurdles of the plan be met.
-On 5 August 2021, 'D' shares in Everest UK Topco Limited were sold to key management.
-These shares will be acquired from management by the parent companies (USS Way LP and Project Lane Holdings Jersey Limited) in 2026 at a value as at 1 January 2026.
+These shares were acquired from management by the parent companies (USS Way LP and Project Lane Holdings Jersey Limited) on 5 August 2021 at a value at that date.
+On 5 August 2021, existing 'C' shares were purchased by Everest UK Topco Limited from management.
+On 5 August 2021 new classes of 'B1', 'B2', 'D', and preference shares in Everest UK Topco Limited were sold to key management.
+These shares will be acquired from management by the parent companies (USS Way LP and Project Lane Holdings Jersey Limited) in 2026 at a value as at 1 July 2026.